Tac213/QtQuickPythonTemplate/README.md

 1. Clone or download this repository
 2. Rename the root folder and the `src/qt_quick_python_template`
-3. Search `qt_quick_python_template` in VSCode and replace all the strings with your own project name
+3. Search `qt_quick_python_template` and `QtQuickPythonTemplate` in VSCode and replace all the strings with your own project name
 4. Change the `APP_NAME` and `ORGANIZATION_NAME` variable in `src/qt_quick_python_template/const/app_const.py`
 5. Run `pip3 install -e .[dev]` to apply the changes above
 6. Change the icon in `resouce/icon.jpg`, change it to a `.ico` format icon will be better(for deployment)